strategineer/personal-website/content/blog/2022-09-17/index.md

 If I hadn't offered to help out with this broken elevator, I wouldn't have ever met him and that would be very sad.

-Avoiding a "slow death" is a challenge because it seems that the world we live in today has been shaped to encourage us to live "slow deaths" in our little cramped cubes with despair, pain and fear being injected straight into our brains through the little black boxes we carry around with us everywhere.
+Avoiding a slow death is a challenge because it seems that the world we live in today has been shaped to encourage us to live "slow deaths" in our little cramped cubes with despair, pain and fear being injected straight into our brains through the little black boxes we carry around with us everywhere.

-But, even if it's hard, even it requires everything from me, I need to fight the "slow death".
+But, even if it's hard, even it requires everything from me, I need to fight the slow death.
 I need to fight the urges programmed into my brain without my consent by a system built by the people in power who don't give a fuck about me (I'm glad the Queen is dead btw, fuck her and all she stands for).

 It would be easier to give up.
 To decide that I am powerless in the face of a series of overwhelming obstacles whether present in my psyche or the world outside of my own head.